NativePHP/nativephp.com/resources/views/docs/1/getting-started/development.md

 be serving your application using `php artisan native:serve` and refreshing (and in some cases restarting) your application to see changes.

+This is known as 'running a dev build'.

 ## What does the `native:serve` command do?

-The `native:serve` command runs the Electron/Tauri 'debug build' commands, which build your application with various debug options set to help make debugging easier, such as allowing you to show the Dev Tools.
+The `native:serve` command runs the Electron/Tauri 'debug build' commands, which build your application with various debug options set to help make debugging easier, such as allowing you to show the Dev Tools in the embedded web view.

-It also keeps the connection to the terminal open so you can see and inspect useful output from your app, like logs, in real time.
+It also keeps the connection to the terminal open so you can see and inspect useful output from your app, such as logs, in real time.

 These builds are unsigned and not meant for distribution.
 They do not go through various optimizations typically done